-From where can I retrieve the words and insight to apply that healing balm to hearts sick with grief?
+From where can I retrieve the words and insight to apply healing balm to hearts sick with grief?
 The Bible inspires me to seek help from the ranks of Christ’s elite – those who know both God and the grief of losing a baby.
 Scripture implies that Christians seasoned by heartache are the heroes most likely to be entrusted with the divine grace to comfort others (2 Corinthians 1:3-4).

 The Bible alone is our final authority and yet the Bible itself makes a remarkable promise about additional confirmation from God.
 It is a fundamental belief among Christians of all persuasions that since the birth of the church on the Day of Pentecost, we have been in the age of the Spirit, the era in which the atoning work of Christ’s powerful sacrifice, resurrection and ascension has been sealed by the outpouring of the Spirit of God upon “all flesh.”
 God proclaimed, and Scripture confirms, that the era in which we now live, ushered in by the coming of the Spirit, is one characterized by ordinary Christians personally receiving divine insight through dreams and visions (Joel 2:28-29; Acts 2:17).
 Lest this opens the floodgates to anything unscriptural, we are rightfully extremely cautious, but to be too wary is itself unscriptural.